Braundo/kubernetes-guide/docs/dns.md

 ---

 ## Service Discovery
-As we saw in the previous section, Kubernetes can be a very busy platform with Pods constantly coming and going.
+As we saw in the previous sections, Kubernetes can be a very busy platform with Pods constantly coming and going.
 Services help calm some of the storm by providing a stable endpoint for clients to connect to.
 But *how* do apps find other apps on a cluster?
 Through Service discovery!
 There are two main concepts that make up Service discovery as a whole: *Registration* and *Discovery*.

 ### Service registration
 This is the process of an app on Kubernetes providing its connection details to a registry in order for other apps on the cluster to be able to find it.
 This happens automatically when Services are created.